Jimmy Hart: Independent circuit; Wrestlicious (2002–present)

-After the sale of WCW to the then rival WWF, Hart and a close consortium of wrestlers and investors decided to create a wrestling organization—the Xcitement Wrestling Federation (XWF)—that would replace WCW as well as take wrestling back to early 1990s style of fun, family-oriented entertainment with minimal story lines and more solid wrestling.
+After the sale of WCW to the then rival WWF, Hart and a close consortium of wrestlers and investors decided to create a wrestling organization called the Xcitement Wrestling Federation (XWF), which would replace WCW as well as take wrestling back to the early 1990s style of fun, family-oriented entertainment with minimal story lines and more solid wrestling.
 In 2002, Hart restarted his feud with Jerry Lawler by buying, for the XWF, part of the upstart Memphis Wrestling promotion.
 Hart would wrestle for Memphis Wrestling from 2003 to 2005.
 He lost to Jimmy Valiant in a Loser Eats Dog Food match on August 2, 2003.
 In 2007, Hart appeared at the PMG Clash of Legends.
 On November 7, 2008, Hart appeared at the Jerry "The King" Lawler 35th anniversary event.
 He also made a few appearances with Florida Championship Wrestling, WWE's developmental territory, as a color commentator in 2008.
 He made multiple appearances for WrestleMania Axxess during the week leading up to The 25th Anniversary of WrestleMania.

 In May 2006, Hart traveled to The Funking Conservatory, owned by Dory Funk Jr and Marti Funk, to shoot promos with the students.
-His most notable ones being with Studio Sar Ah when he discusses his move from World Wrestling Entertainment to TNA Wrestling and as well as Wrestlicious.
+His most notable ones were with Studio Sar Ah, in which he discusses his move from World Wrestling Entertainment to TNA Wrestling, as well as Wrestlicious.
 Both promos can be found on the Studio Sar Ah fan page on Facebook and as well as YouTube.
 Hart continues to work at the school and shoot promos.
 On January 19, 2010, Hart announced that his all-female wrestling promotion Wrestlicious would be premiering on MavTV and BiteTV on March 1, 2010.
-He wrestled at Pro Wrestling Guerrilla's Kurt RussellReunion II: The Reunioning in a battle royal won by Roddy Piper.
-On January 12, 2012, he wrestled at PWS WrestleReunion VI in battle royal won by The Godfather.
+He wrestled at Pro Wrestling Guerrilla's Kurt RussellReunion II: The Reunioning in a battle royale won by Roddy Piper.
+On January 12, 2012, he wrestled at PWS WrestleReunion VI in a battle royale won by The Godfather.
 Hart currently appears at various professional wrestling conventions and autograph signings around the United States.
-He is a staple at all of the Wrestlereunion shows, and also does various appearances as part of the VOC Nation wrestling radio program in Philadelphia on 1360 WNJC.
+He has appeared at many of the WrestleReunion shows, and also does various appearances as part of the VOC Nation wrestling radio program in Philadelphia on 1360 WNJC.
 Hart is a regular guest on the VOC Wrestling Nation radio program on WNJC.